AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-svg-support.md

 >[!NOTE]
 >
 >Images embedded in SVG are not resized automatically at this time.
 Make sure that all image hrefs include the necessary Image Serving commands to set the desired image size (e.g. `wid=`).
-If the image size is not set explicitly, `attribute::DefaultPix` will be applied.
+If the image size is not set explicitly, `attribute::DefaultPix` is applied.

 ## Color management {#section-ea76e2bc4e1842638aa97a2d470c8a68}